edson-acordi/4bit-microcomputer/README.md

 ```

 # Assembler Compiler #
-...
+Almost ready...:soon:

+# How to transfer compiled program to MikroLeo #
+Almost ready...:soon:

 # Emulator #
-...
+In progress...🚧

 # Demo #
-Showing MikroLeo in action!
+MikroLeo in action!

 A simple program to make a LED sequencer using the output ports.